7x5rg/piracy-wiki/README.md

 This a sort of wiki I've made from the experience I've gathered while browsing the interwebz for rips. \
 The websites listed are listed in order.
 So from best to worst.

+# ✋ Before you begin
+Coming soon...

+# 💾 Table of contents
 * [⚒️ General purpose](https://github.com/7x5rg/piracy-wiki/tree/main#%EF%B8%8F-general-purpose)
   * [Direct downloads](https://github.com/7x5rg/piracy-wiki/tree/main#direct-downloads)
   * [Torrents](https://github.com/7x5rg/piracy-wiki/tree/main#torrents)